OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 7. In file view.ascx.cs change namespace
 8. **[Skip for now]** Change ZipFileNamePrefix and DesktopFolderName for correct building name.
 File \Installation\Project.targets line 38 and 39.
 9. Build your solution and check any error.
-10. Check if in your bin your dll project (Demo-Angular6.dll)
+10. Check in bin folder your dll project (Demo-Angular6.dll)
 11. Register Module on your DNN
 - host->Estension->Create new module
 - select control module